simbricks/image-builder/README.md

 ## Dev container

-`.devcontainer/` installs all of the above (stock qemu, libguestfs, packer, make/git) into a prebuilt base image via [.devcontainer/setup.sh](.devcontainer/setup.sh), so you can build without touching the host.
+`.devcontainer/` builds an image with all of the above (stock qemu, libguestfs, packer, make/git) via [.devcontainer/Dockerfile](.devcontainer/Dockerfile), so you can build without touching the host.
 Open the repo in VS Code and "Reopen in Container".

 It passes the host's `/dev/kvm` through for accelerated builds.
 If your host has no KVM, remove the `--device=/dev/kvm` runArg from